T. Krishna: Career

 He directed Neti Bharatam (1983) starred by Suman, Vijayashanti; Vande Maataram (1985) starred by Vijayashanti, Rajasekhar, Rajendra Prasad; Devaalayam (1985) starred by Late Sobhan Babu and many more.

 His film Pratighatana (1985) was the story of a woman's (Vijayashanti) fight against corruption and criminalization of politics in India.
 This film was later remade in Hindi as Pratighaat starred by Sujata Mehta and Nana Patekar.
 His last film Repati Pourulu (1986) starred by Vijayashanti and Rajasekhar was released after his death.
 He was the co-founder of the banner Eetharam Films with his partner Babu Rao Pokuri.

 Personal life

 Krishna married Koteswarmma and the couple had two sons and a daughter.
 One of his sons, Premchand, was an aspiring director but died in a car accident in 1995 while directing his first film.
 His second son Gopichand is also a notable Telugu film actor.
 Gopichand started his career playing the role of villain but in later films, played the hero.
 His daughter is a dentist.

-Krishna died on 21 October 1986 due to ill-health.
+Krishna died on 21 October 1986 due to cancer.
 He took treatment in the United States for two months before his death at the Apollo Hospital, Madras.